wmglab-duke/ascent/docs/source/Code_Hierarchy/Python.md

 files that define nerve and fascicle tissue boundaries in COMSOL from the input binary masks.
-The `run()` method also instantiates Python Simulation classes using the ***Model*** and ***Sim*** configurations to define the coordinates of “fibersets” where “potentials” are sampled in COMSOL to be applied extracellularly in NEURON and to define the current amplitude versus time stimulation waveform used in NEURON (“waveforms”).
+The `run()` method also instantiates Python Simulation classes using the ***Model*** and ***Sim*** configurations to define the coordinates of "fibersets" where "potentials" are sampled in COMSOL to be applied extracellularly in NEURON and to define the current amplitude versus time stimulation waveform used in NEURON ("waveforms").
 The Simulation class is unique in that it performs operations both before and after the program performs a handoff to Java for COMSOL operations.
 Before the handoff to Java, each Simulation writes